Truck Parking Usage Prediction with Decomposed Graph Neural Networks: Methodological Approach

 Then, we generalize the prediction target across all parking sites within our dataset, solving the prediction task:

-To solve the task effectively, this research focuses on identifying spatial dependencies within the truck parking domain, especially regional associations between truck parking sites.
-Based on the preliminary analysis \cite{rei2023} and insights from previous studies regarding the efficacy of edge reduction techniques \cite{luo2021, zheng2020}, we assume that the regional relationship within the parking site network can be leveraged to reduce graph complexity.
-We hypothesize that a regionally decomposed graph structure, as opposed to one connected graph, offers advantages in terms of both predictive performance and computational expansiveness.
+In order to capture the spatio-temporal dependencies, this research first engages in understanding regional relationships across truck parking sites.
+Based on our preliminary analysis \cite{rei2023} and insights from previous studies on the efficacy of edge reduction techniques \cite{rong2019, hamilton2017}, we assume that the regional relationship within the truck parking network can be leveraged to reduce graph complexity.
+We hypothesize that a regionally decomposed graph structure, as opposed to one connected graph, offers advantages in terms of both predictive performance and computational efficiency.

-In this paper, we define smaller partitions in the target truck parking sites as an independent region and explore the spatial dependencies of each region's site locations.
+In this paper, we define small partitions in the truck parking sites as an independent \textit{region} and explore the spatial dependencies among truck parking sites.
 Site-specific parking behavior deliberates region selection to be grounded in practicality and the unique characteristics exhibited by states \cite{nchrp2003}.
 For example, freight plans vary by state, so they recommend different values and strategies for developing, funding, and maintaining shared facilities.
-From a data aggregation perspective, it is also beneficial to manipulate data by state.
+It is also beneficial to consider the state as a region from a data aggregation perspective.
 Hence, our regional selection prioritizes interpretability and practical outcomes.